tc39/notes/es9/2018-11/nov-28.md

 DH: Because SAB is a data structure..
 You can abstract around it.
 A javascript programmer can understand that.
 X[0] is never gonna be a scary thing as long as it's not operating on a shared array buffer (SAB)

-TL: Wanted to point well don't we use atomics for these full memory fences, other languages allow you to release the fence.
+TLY: Wanted to point well don't we use atomics for these full memory fences, other languages allow you to release the fence.
 Shouldn't we have that option?

 SYG: In JavaScript there is no weaker ordering that... there is no sequentially consistent fences.
 A sequentially consistent fences are too slow in that if people depend on it, we can't back out of it.
 As the need arises we have room to grow the model but currently it's here or nothing.